How to Become a Pediatric Nurse: A Guide to Getting into Child Health Nursing

 Licensure as a registered nurse (RN)

-• Upon completing a degree, aspiring nurses must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to become a licensed registered nurse.
+• Upon completing a degree, aspiring nurses must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to become licensed registered nurses.

-• RN licensure is a mandatory requirement to work as a pediatric nurse.
+• RN licensure is a mandatory requirement for working as a pediatric nurse.

 Clinical experience